 1. All publications of the branch shall be in accord with the AAUW “Use of Name” bylaw, which provides that any such publication shall not be in conflict with the policies and programs of AAUW and AAUW California.

 2. Content of the branch newsletter shall be reviewed and approved by the president or a board member designated by the president.

-REIMBURSEMENT AND CONVENTION EXPENSES
+P. REIMBURSEMENT OF EXPENSES

-1. Voucher Submission
+1. Budgeted Expenses: Voucher Submission

 b.
 Receipts must accompany the voucher.
 A branch voucher can be found online at the branch webpage.

 c.
 Each officer, elected or appointed, having budget funds, shall be responsible for approval of the bills and vouchers for his/her committee and for keeping a current account of funds remaining in their budget.
 The finance vice-president shall issue checks after such approval of vouchers and bills.